aureliusthelast/dotfiles/README.md

 ***
 ## to-do
 * add automated install script
-* or, configure stow
-* sanitize dotfiles
-* configure gtk theme to be more "comfortable"
 * format fc-list
 * integrate rofi with the hyprland theme
 * update i3.png
-* omarchy-esque controller using walker
 * write a transparant overlay to display *widgets*